Beauty is often at the heart of a lot of people’s deepest personal and spiritual desires.

 But also in order to appreciate beauty, people need time and space in their life.

-I live in a very beautiful place and it happened to be a sunny day – this would have been a lot more difficult in most human environments.
+I live in a very beautiful place and it happened to be a sunny day – this would have been a lot more difficult in a lot of human environments.

 For people to be able to appreciate beauty, they need to be somewhat resourced and free from trauma.
 They need to be relatively safe and free from oppressive or toxic structures that define their worth and exert pressure on them.